sistemicorp/p1125_scripts/README.md

         Process finished with exit code 0

-  * This confirms you can access the P1125 remoptely.
+  * This confirms you can access the P1125 remotely.

 * You may then try the other scripts, and/or copy one of them and modify for your use.
   * `python3 p1125_example_plot_cal_loads.py`